ZTF SN Ia DR2: Overview: Overview of the released data

 \subsection{Selection}

-In Section~\ref{sec:dr2data} we claimed that our sample is volume limited up to $z=0.06$.
-A fully realistic simulation based on observing logs analysis supporting this claim is presented in \num{Amenouche et al.}.
+In Sect.~\ref{sec:dr2data}, we claimed that our sample is volume-limited up to $z=0.06$.
+A fully realistic simulation based on observing log analysis supporting this claim is presented in \cite{dr2amenouche}.
 In this section, we provide key elements characterizing the sample selection of our dataset.

-As presented in \num{Smith et al.}, the ZTF survey photometric depth is 20.4 mag in $g$, 20.6 mag in $r$ and 20.0 mag in $i$ on average, but the spectroscopic follow-up is $\sim1.5$ mag shallower.
+As is presented in Smith et al. in prep., the ZTF survey photometric depth is 20.4 mag in $g$, 20.6 mag in $r$ and 20.0 mag in $i$ on average, but the spectroscopic follow-up is $\sim1.5$ mag shallower.
 As we require a spectroscopic classification for the ZTF SN~Ia DR2 release, this spectroscopic follow-up magnitude limit consequently is our limiting selection function.
-Figure~\ref{fig:selection} (top) presents our effective selection function, modeled as a survival sigmoid $1-\mathcal{S}(m\,;\,m_0, s)= 1-\left( 1+e^{s(m-m_0)} \right)^{-1}$, with $m_0=18.8$ and $s=4.5$.
-As expected, this model closely matches the BTS spectroscopic typing completeness measurements from \cite{perley2020}.
+Figure~\ref{fig:selection} (top) presents our effective selection function, modeled as a survival sigmoid, $1-\mathcal{S}(m\,;\,m_0, s)= 1-\left( 1+e^{s(m-m_0)} \right)^{-1}$, with $m_0=18.8$ and $s=4.5$.
+As was expected, this model closely matches the BTS spectroscopic typing completeness measurements from \cite{perley2020}.

-The steep fainter-redder SN Ia relation makes that the firsts SNe~Ia missed by a magnitude limited survey are red targets (see e.g. discussion in \citealt{nicolas2021}).
-Hence, the SN~Ia color distribution is strongly sensitive to such selection, more so than, for instance, the SN~Ia stretch.
-We show in Fig.~\ref{fig:selection} the color distribution of non-peculiar SNe~Ia of the DR2 sample for various redshift ranges ($z\leq0.045$, $z\leq0.06$, $z\leq0.08$, $z\in[0.06, 0.20]$).
-We over-plot our parent population model, finding it to be within $1-2\sigma$, using a scatter derived from 3000 realistic simulations of the same number of targets than that observed in the DR2.
-For the parent population, we assume an intrinsic Gaussian distribution convoluted with an extrinsic exponential decay as given by \num{\cite{dr2ginolin2024b}} ; see also e.g., \cite{brout2021} and \num{\cite{dr2popovic2024}}.
+The steep fainter-redder SN Ia relation means that the first SNe~Ia missed by a magnitude-limited survey are red targets (see e.g., discussion in \citealt{nicolas2021}).
+Hence, the SN~Ia color distribution is highly sensitive to such a selection, more so than, for instance, the SN~Ia stretch.
+We show in Fig.~\ref{fig:selection} the color distribution of non-peculiar SNe~Ia of the DR2 sample for various redshift ranges ($z\leq0.045$, $z\leq0.06$, $z\leq0.08$, and $z\in[0.06, 0.20]$).
+We overplot our parent population model, finding it to be within $1-2\sigma$, using a scatter derived from 3000 realistic simulations of the same number of targets than that observed in the DR2.
+For the parent population, we assume an intrinsic Gaussian distribution convolved with an extrinsic exponential decay given by \cite{dr2ginolinb} (see also e.g., \cite{brout2021} and \cite{dr2popovic}).